Dr-blue-cyber/covid-detection/README.md

 <br>**Figure.** Well-aerated Lung on Admitting Chest CT to Predict Adverse Outcome in COVID- 19 Pneumonia | Radiology

 Therefore, developing an automated analysis system is necessary to save medical professionals valuable time.
-So a **deep learning algorithm using CT images to screen for CoronaVirus Disease (COVID-19)**  is proposed here.
+So a **deep learning algorithm using CT scan images to screen for CoronaVirus Disease (COVID-19)**  is proposed here.

 *The accuracy of the model will eventually increase if the number of dataset is increased